ADHD Coach Training Path: Understanding Their History and Schema

 Put a mortgage on your house!

-Basically, here is how it goes:
+Basically, here’s how it goes:

-- Step 3: Gain “coaching hours” (working hours as an ADHD coach)
+Step 3: Gain “coaching hours” (working hours as an ADHD coach).

-- Step 4: Go through a process to get certified
+Step 4: Go through a process to get certified.

 Here is an example.
 The ICF offers three credentials: